There are several treatment options available for pelvic organ prolapse.

 Recovering from surgery

-You will probably need to stay in hospital overnight or for a few days following surgery.
+You'll probably need to stay in hospital overnight or for a few days following prolapse surgery.

 Your stitches will usually dissolve on their own after a few weeks.

 Try to move around as soon as possible, but with good rests every few hours.

 You should be able to have a shower and bathe as normal once you have left hospital, but you may need to avoid swimming for a few weeks.

 It's best to avoid having sex for around 4 to 6 weeks, until you have healed completely.

 Your healthcare team will advise about when you can return to work.

 Page last reviewed: 24 March 2021